lonelycode/tyk-io-site-content/v1.8/setup/installation.md

 #### Step 1b (For tarballs only)

 Since tyk expects to find templates and app configurations in the `/etc/tyk` folder, and if this is not set up (or you don't have access to it), you can override those settings.

 First edit the tyk.conf file and find the entries that read:

     template_path: "/etc/tyk/templates"

 And replace that with:

     "template_path": "templates",
     "app_path": "apps",

 This will get Tyk to look in the local directory for the template and app files (these folders should come with the tarball).
 Note you can set this to any directory you like.

 ### Step 2: Initial configuration

-The main things that need ot be set up is to tell Tyk how to find the Redis instance, and secondly, what to proxy.
-Tyk ships with an example configuration file - and to get up and running as quickly as possible - you only need to modify the following sections to point at your redis instance, this is in the 'storage' section:
+The main things that need to be set up is to tell Tyk how to find the Redis instance, and secondly, what to proxy.
+Tyk ships with an example configuration file - and to get up and running as quickly as possible - you only need to modify the following sections to point at your Redis instance, this is in the 'storage' section:

 Modify the `storage` section with your Redis details: